dojo/docs/dojox/atom/io/Connection.rst

           }
         );
       }
-      //Set the init function to run when dojo loading and page parsing has completed. dojo.ready(initSimpleAtom);
+      // Set the init function to run when dojo loading and page parsing has completed. dojo.ready(initSimpleAtom);
     </script>